1337-Tacos/TacoTek/README.md

 Many Thanks to:
 --------------
-1n5aN1aC- Project Lead & code
+- 1n5aN1aC- Project Lead & code

-Sulljason- Coding & textures
+- Sulljason- Coding & Textures

-vitamind22- textures
+- sonnyz1114- Textures

-sonnyz1114- armor textures
+- vitamind22- Textures

 License
 ================

  DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE